"Let's redefine holistic care and create a new wellness path. Together."

 In pharmacy school, we were taught that vitamins are to sell, not to take.
-However, that skepticism never sat right with me, because I’ve seen the power of healthy habits and supplements in treating and preventing disease.
+But that skepticism has never sat right with me, because I’ve seen the power of healthy habits and supplements in treating and preventing disease.

-Yet the skeptics are right, too.
-Standards and regulations are still inadequate, and as a result product quality is highly variable; some supplements can even pose harm to patients.
+Yet the skeptics of supplements are right, too.
+Standards and regulations continue to be inadequate, and as a result, product quality is highly variable; some supplements can even pose harm to patients.

 Together, we can make the entire system better.
 But we need a new path forward.